 Ordinal Regression

-Ordinal regression is a statistical technique that is used to predict behavior of ordinal level dependent variables with a set of independent variables.
+Ordinal regression predicts the behavior of ordinal level dependent variables using a set of independent variables.
 The dependent variable is the order response category variable and the independent variable may be categorical or continuous.
 In SPSS, this test is available on the regression option analysis menu.

 Do gender and race influence happiness as categorized by the XYZ survey?